towerofnix/blog/pages/about.md

 It's a completely custom, hand-made one.
 [Here's the source code][blog-source] if you want to use it or just play around with it.

+**What the eff is the standard text editor and why is it ed(1)?**
+Apparently, ed is useful because you can use it on just about any Unix system.
+(I think that's why the call it "standard".)
+So if you know how to use it, you'll never be without the ability to harness its amazing splendid powers.
+A little wikipediabird is telling me that ed was developed in 1969, which should be enough reason for *anybody* to learn it, but I've never actually used it myself.
+Oops.

 **How frequently asked are these questions?** Never.
 Ask me some questions, please?
 (Hint: see FAQ.)